 Something you may have noticed if you've been looking for the best massage chairs online is that you tend to see the same product images crop up over and over.
 And the fact is that you'll find a lot of apparently British companies rebadging products sourced from Alibaba.com (opens in new tab) and sticking a big markup on the price.
 At the low end of the market that means eerily similar chairs from all kinds of different firms; at the high end it means firms adding hundreds or even thousands of points to the price of cheap imports.
 Aside from these, you want to be looking at reputable brands such as Homedics and Beurer.

 To avoid further confusion, we've done the legwork for you.
 Read on for our guide to the best massage chairs and massage chair pads to buy now.

-- Or one of the best oil diffusers to use with them
+- Create a calming atmosphere with one of the best oil diffusers

 - Track your temperature and ovulation with the best thermometers

 T3's favourite massage chairs and massage chair pads

 The Beurer MG320 Shiatsu Air Compression Seat Cover is our pick for the best massage chair pad around.
 As we'd expect from Beurer – a big name in health and wellbeing tech – it's a great quality option with a range of features to explore.
 Four rotating massage nodules (two at neck height and two for your back – you can adjust the height of the neck rollers to suit taller users, but unfortunately can't make the rollers wider or narrower) deliver kneading Shiatsu-style massages.
 You can alter the intensity as well as choosing which massage area you want.